GA-repos/Installfest/mongodb.md

 ### Ubuntu

-Run `sudo systemctl status mongod`.
+Run `sudo systemctl status mongodb`.
 You should see a green circle and the words "active (running)" somewhere in the output.

 ### On either OS